U.S. Department of Labor

 Mr. Connell commented that people in the construction industry are encouraged to apply.

-would be created listing job sites, and the Dodge reports would be used.
-Most sites are expected to be road work, at
+Mr. Beauregard asked how stimulus sites would be selected for inspections.
+Mr. Fairfax indicated that web pages would be created listing job sites, and the Dodge reports would be used.
+Most sites are expected to be road work, at least initially.

 Deputy Assistant Secretary of Labor

 Jordan Barab, Deputy Assistant Secretary of Labor for Occupational Safety and Health and Acting Assistant Secretary was appointed on April 13, 2009.
 In his remarks welcoming the ACCSH members he commented that this is his first week on the job.
 He thanked Mr. Thibodeaux for running the meeting and his considerable contribution to ACCSH, and said that Mr. Migliaccio has been appointed as the next ACCSH Chairman.

 Acting Assistant Secretary Barab said that he has instructed his staff to treat advisory committees as if they are committees of advisors, whose advice and support is valuable.